Dosk3n/Stream-Warden/README.md

 ## Configuration

-All configuration for Stream Warden is done through the `config.yml` file.  **Make sure you create a copy locally as mentioned in the 'Before Starting' section.**
+All configuration for Stream Warden is done through the `config.yml` file.  **Make sure you create a copy locally as mentioned in the 'Before Starting (Docker)' or 'Local Installation' sections.**